pachyderm/pachyderm/doc/docs/2.0.x/how-tos/basic-data-operations/removing_data_from_pachyderm.md

 !!!
 Warning "Important"
     - Squashing a global commit on the head of a branch (no children) will fail.
 Use `pachctl delete commit` instead.
     - Squash commit only applies to [user repositories](../../../concepts/data-concepts/repo/).
 For example, you cannot squash a commit that updated a pipeline (Commit that lives in a spec repository).
     - Unlike in `pachctl delete commit`, `pachctl squash commit` does not interrupt or delete any job.

 !!!
 Example

-      In the simple example below:
+      In the simple example below, we create three successive commits on the master branch of a repo `repo`:

+      - In commit ID1, we added files A and B.
+      - In commit ID2, we added file C.
+      - In commit ID3, the latest commit, we altered the content of files A and C.

+      We then run `pachctl squash commit ID1`, then `pachctl squash commit ID2`, and look at our branch and remaining commit(s).

       ![Squash example](../images/squash-delete.png)
       * A’ and C' are altered versions of files A and C.

-      Look at what happens to the squashed commits and their data when we run `pachctl squash commit ID1`, then `pachctl squash commit ID2`.

       At any moment, `pachctl list file repo@master` invariably returns the same files A’, B, C’. `pachctl list commit` however, differs in each case, since, by squashing commits, we have deleted them from the branch.
 Note that no data was deleted.